knpuniversity/behat/knpu/behat-hooks-background.md

 to the `Background`.

 Now, I'll change the first line of `And` in each of these scenarios to `Given`.
 I don't have to do this, but it reads much clearer.
-Now Behat will run that `Background` line before each individual scenario.
+Now Behat will run that `Background` line before each individual scenario and you'll even see that.
+The `Background` is read up here, but it actually is running before this scenario and this scenario.
+We know this because if it didn't these tests wouldn't be passing.

+Second, when you have duplication that's not on the first line of all of your scenarios, like the "Then I should see...." you'll be using the scenario outline feature.
+It's a little less commonly used and we'll dive into that a bit later.
+Just note that it is possible.

+Not only do you know how Behat works but you even know all of its top extra features -- check you out!